rust-lang/book/src/ch04-01-ownership.md

 ### The `String` Type

 In order to illustrate the rules of ownership, we need a data type that is more complex than the ones we covered in Chapter 3.
-All of the data types we've looked at previously are stored on the stack and popped off the stack when their scope is over, but we want to look at data that is stored on the heap and explore how Rust knows when to clean that data up.
+All of the data types we’ve looked at previously are stored on the stack and popped off the stack when their scope is over, but we want to look at data that is stored on the heap and explore how Rust knows when to clean that data up.

-We're going to use `String` as the example here and concentrate on the parts of `String` that relate to ownership.
+We’re going to use `String` as the example here and concentrate on the parts of `String` that relate to ownership.
 These aspects also apply to other complex data types provided by the standard library and that you create.
-We'll go into more depth about `String` specifically in Chapter XX.
+We’ll go into more depth about `String` specifically in Chapter XX.

-We've already seen string literals, where a string value is hard-coded into our program.
+We’ve already seen string literals, where a string value is hard-coded into our program.
 String literals are convenient, but they aren’t always suitable for every situation you want to use text.
 For one thing, they’re immutable.
 For another, not every string value can be known when we write our code: what if we